Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Read More>> Find Out How I Can Help if you are Having a Short and More Intimate Wedding Day.

-Westminster Registrar Neil presents the wedding certificate to the couple at the end of the ceremony.
+Westminster Registrar Neil presents the wedding certificate to the couple at the end of the Ceremony.
+This no longer takes place, as the register is now online.

 Also Consider>> Wedding Photography on the London Eye.

-My favourite kind of group shot: I love it when there is something more going on than just posing.
-The children here combined with the adult reactions make this shot.
+My favourite kind of group shot: I love it when something more is happening than just posing.
+The children, combined with the adult reactions, make this shot.

 Fitzrovia Chapel – A Potted History: